konjit/NEO-tracker/README.md

 # Near-Earth Object Tracker

-A web application in development the tracks near earth objects like asteroids using real-time data by using NEO API provided by NASA.
+A web application that tracks near-Earth objects (NEOs), such as asteroids, using real-time data from NASA's NEO API.

 ## Features

--Display the NEOs based on selected date
+- Display NEOs based on selected date ranges
--Show detailed info of each asteroid properties -Display NASA's Image of the Day in process - WIP -Filter  asteroids based on size, magnitude, and velocity - WIP
+- Show detailed asteroid information, including orbital data
+- Sort asteroids by size, intensity, and hazardous status
+- Display NASA's Image of the Day
+- Link to NASA's Small-Body Database Lookup for 3D visualization (Note: Embedding via iframe is not supported by [NASA's website](https://ssd.jpl.nasa.gov/t))

 ## Planned Features

-- Visualization of the asteroids along earth using THREE.js lib for selected date.
+- Visualize asteroid trajectories relative to Earth using THREE.js for a selected date range.